 We requested supporting documentation for all figures in the Annual Report.
-SSA was able to provide supporting documentation for all figures in the Report; however, we noted one error for non-monetary figures and two errors for monetary figures, for which the supporting documentation did not accurately reflect the Report's data.
-The discrepancies, however, were not substantive to the overall report content.
-A listing of these errors is in Appendix E. We informed SSA of these errors during our review, and it has corrected the amounts in the Annual Report posted on its improper payments Website.
+SSA provided supporting documentation for all figures in the Report; however, we noted two errors for monetary figures and one error for non-monetary figures for which the supporting documentation did not accurately reflect the Report's data.
+The discrepancies, however, were not substantive to the overall report content (see list of discrepancies in Appendix E).
+We informed SSA of these discrepancies during our review, and the Agency has corrected two of the amounts in the Annual Report posted on its improper payments Website.
+The Agency stated it is researching the correct reporting of CDR numbers and will make the applicable change to the non-monetary figure upon completion of the research.